Rukeanu/SQL-6/README.md

     else
         “discount” = 30`

-- to generate a primary key for the person_discounts table please use  SQL construction below (this construction is from the WINDOW FUNCTION  SQL area).
+- To create a primary key for the person_discounts table, use the following SQL construct (this construct is from the WINDOW FUNCTION SQL section).

     `...
 ROW_NUMBER( ) OVER ( ) AS id ...`